bradleynjack/bradleynjack.github.io/_pages/about.md

 Research
 ======
-My research is in the field of cognitive psychology and neuroscience, and I am especially interested in how neural processes give rise to inner experiences, such as consciousness, inner speech, and sense of agency in the healthy, developing, and diseased brain.
+My research is in the field of cognitive neuroscience, and I am especially interested in how neural processes give rise to inner experiences, such as consciousness, inner speech, and sense of agency in the healthy, developing, and diseased brain.
 To investigate this, I combine behavioural and electrophysiological techniques, advanced signal analyses, computational modelling, and brain-computer interfaces.

 Teaching
 ======